ykatsu111/jupyter-grads-kernel/README.md

 # GrADS kernel for Jupyter

-This software a simple wrapper of GrADS.
+This software is a simple wrapper of GrADS.
-You can execute any GrADS commands of native GrADS on you computer.
+You can execute any GrADS commands on your system.

 # Installation